yanis7774/Open-GameFi/stellar-pack/soroban-project/soroban-contracts/README.md

 1. **deposit**: Add tokens to the user's local balance
 2. **withdraw**: Remove tokens from the user's local balance
 3. **balance**: Check the user's local balance of particular tokens
-4. **reward**: Adds a counter for depleting local balance
+4. **upgrade**: Adds a counter for depleting local balance

 All functions operate on the address' local balance of particular tokens.

-## Rewards
+## Upgrades

-You can add any amount of rewards to the contract, you need to invoke this function from admin wallet:
+You can add any amount of upgrades to the contract, you need to invoke this function from admin wallet:

 ```bash
 stellar contract invoke \